ESL Debate Topic: Immigration

 The origins of the immigration debate can be traced back through centuries as different waves of migration have shaped societies worldwide.
 The goals encompass finding a balance between national security and welcoming foreign individuals seeking better prospects.
 Potential impacts include the influence on labor markets, cultural enrichment, and policy challenges in accommodating diverse populations.

-See also ESL Debate Topic: Microchip Implants
+See also ESL Debate Topic: Workplace Automation

 Visual Aids